Nansemond County, Virginia: 17th century

-Under the Virginia Company of London, in 1619, the area which became Nansemond County was included in Elizabeth Cittie [sic], one of four large "boroughs", or "incorporations".
+Under the Virginia Company of London, in 1619, the area which became Nansemond County was included in Elizabeth City, one of four large "boroughs", or "incorporations".
 In 1624, the Virginia Company lost its proprietary charter, and Virginia became a royal colony.

 In 1634, the King of England directed the formation of eight shires (or counties) in the colony.
 One of these was Elizabeth River Shire, which included land area on both sides of Hampton Roads, as had the earlier Elizabeth Cittie.
 Two years later, New Norfolk County was formed in 1636 from Elizabeth River Shire.
 It included all the area in South Hampton Roads that is now incorporated in the five independent cities located there in modern times.
 The following year, in 1637, New Norfolk County was divided into Upper Norfolk County and Lower Norfolk County.

-Upper Norfolk County was officially redesignated the County of Nansimum by the House of Burgesses in March 1646; by the October session, this was also being spelled as Nansimund.
+Upper Norfolk County was officially redesignated the "County of Nansimum" by the House of Burgesses in March 1646; by the October session, this was also being spelled as "Nansimund".
 The English named it for the indigenous Nansemond people whom they encountered in the area along the Nansemond River.
 Among the several Algonquian-speaking coastal peoples in the Tidewater, the Nansemond continue in the 21st century as a federally recognized tribe.